The House That Knows You: User Authentication Based on IoT Data: Related work

 \section{Related work}

-Behavior-based authentication systems are identifying users based on their behavior.
-Implicit authentication \cite{shi2010implicit} shows the applicability of behavior modeling for authentication by utilizing the call/message information, browser activity, and GPS history.
+Behavior-based authentication systems are designed to identify users based on their behavior.
+Implicit authentication \cite{shi2010implicit} shows the applicability of behavior modeling for authentication by utilizing the call/message information, browser activity, and GPS history in smart phones.
 Itus provides an extensible implicit authentication framework for Android~\cite{Itus}.
 A survey of multiple implicit authentication methods is given in \cite{SurveyImplicit}.
 Progressive Authentication \cite{riva2012progressive} models user behavior on mobile devices by combining biometric features and sensor data.
 Another emerging continuous authentication method leverages the sensor information from wearable devices (e.g. smart watches, activity trackers, glasses, bracelets) to learn user behavior~\cite{gafurov2006biometric,ZEBRA,peng2017continuous}.
 Behavioral authentication in other contexts has also been studied.
 Freeman et al.~\cite{freeman2016you} designed an ML approach for clustering logins based on their IP, geolocation, browser, and time, for authenticating users to online services.
 Device fingerprinting has been used to augment user authentication on the web~\cite{Alaca16}.